-The Asset and Liability Management Committee ("ALCO") is accountable to the EC of the Group and of the Bank, and oversees the overall management of the statement of financial position, liquidity, funding, interest rate risk and market risk of the Group.
+The Asset and Liability Management Committee ("ALCO") oversees the overall management of the statement of financial position, liquidity, funding, interest rate risk and market risk of the Group.
 It is responsible for formulating business plans affecting lending business, loan mix, treasury investments, deposit taking and capital management.
 It also plays a key role in the overall risk governance and management of the Group.